ckitsaki/vbf_differential_plotting/README.md

 * forPaper (bool): decides if the plot is for the supporting note or the paper.
 For the moment, set it to False.
 * setAxesLimits (bool): gives the ability to change the axes limits without diving in the code.
 Hint: at first set it to False to see the default limits and if needed change it to True to adjust the desired limits on axes.
 Values: True or False.
 * addTheo (bool): decides if the theory uncertainties will be taken into account in the error band.
 For the moment, set it to False until all theory systematics will be available.
+* lxplus (bool): set it to True if you work on lxplus.
+For spar set it to False.

 Additional info:
 * xAxis labeling can be changed in function `std::string xAxisTitle(std::string observable)` of `src/TreeReader.h`